nomic/api-stories/README.md

 #### .expect([statusCode], [fn | jsonExpression]);

-##### fn
+##### fn(result)
 If using a custom fn, it must return a truthy to pass, and return a falsey or throw an exception to fail.
+The result obect has the following keys:

+* json: http response body parsed as json
+* text: http response body as a string
+* headers: http response headers
+* statusCode: http status code

 ##### jsonExpressions
 * The default behavior for a json expression is to check that the response has *at least* the specified values, i.e. the expectation does not need to include all of the responses values